 Your employing or retirement office will not notify you when a family member is no longer eligible to receive benefits, nor will we.
-Please tell us immediately when you add or remove family members from your coverage for any reason, including divorce, or when your child under age 22 marries or turns 22.
+Please tell us immediately when you add or remove family members from your coverage for any reason, including your marriage, divorce, annulment or when your child under age 22 turns age 22 or has a change in marital status, divorce, or when your child under age 22 marries.